Property Taxes and Homestead Exemptions

 Homeowners who qualify for a general residence homestead exemption are also eligible for the following exemptions if they meet these criteria:

 - Over 65 exemption: For homeowners 65 and older.
 If you are over 65 when you die, your surviving spouse, if they are 55 or older, will get your over-65 exemption.

 - Disability exemption: For homeowners (not their children) who have a disability that would qualify for Social Security Disability benefits.
 If you are a senior with a disability, you can take only one of the exemptions.

 - Veteran exemption: For veterans with a disability, their spouses and survivors, and spouses and survivors of military personnel killed on active duty.
 The amount of the exemption depends on the percentage of service-connected disability.
 100% disabled equals 100% exemption.

 How much will I save with the homestead exemption?

 How much you save with the homestead exemption depends on the exemption amounts and tax levels adopted by your city, county, and other local governments.
 A homestead valued at $200,000 with a 20% exemption ($40,000) means you pay property taxes as if your home were valued at $160,000.
 Once you obtain an over-65 or disabled exemption, your school taxes are frozen (meaning they do not increase) until your home is no longer your primary residence.

 How do I apply for a homestead exemption?

-To apply for a homestead exemption, you need to submit an application with your county appraisal district.
-Filing an application is free and only needs to be filed once.
+You must apply with your county appraisal district to apply for a homestead exemption.
+Applying is free and only needs to be filed once.
 The application can be found on your appraisal district website or using Texas Comptroller Form 50-114.
-If you turn 65 or become disabled, you need to submit another application to obtain the extra exemption, using the same Form 50-114.
+If you turn 65 or become disabled, you need to submit another application to obtain the extra exemption using the same Form 50-114.